The Applicant

 L&I formal investigation (RCW 49.58.060)Unlimited damages + injunctive relief

-A class action attorney has already tagged Cascade Logistics employees in LinkedIn posts about Washington pay equity rights.
-Lauren has spoken to an employment lawyer.
+A class-action attorney has already tagged Cascade employees on LinkedIn.
+Lauren has spoken to a lawyer.
 The RCW 49.58.110 posting violations are public record.
-Any applicant can see them.
-So can L&I.

 Where Do You Stand?